Hiking Hotspot: Sedona’s Breathtaking Airport Mesa Loop Trail

 The Sedona Airport Mesa Loop is one of the area’s scariest & most scenic hiking trails.
 Not only does this trail offer amazing views of many of Sedona’s most stunning red rock formations along a steep, narrow course, but it also happens to be one of 4 vortex hikes.

-The Airport Mesa trail, which circles around Tabletop mountain, is very exciting as there are big views and big scary drop offs where a foot or so out of place could mean falling.
+The Airport Mesa trail, which circles around Tabletop mountain, is very exciting as there are big views and big scary drop offs where a foot or so out of place could mean falling to your death.
 The first mile and a half takes you along a very narrow trail with several steep drop offs.
 If you are all afraid of heights, you may want to skip out on this one!
 At a few points along the path, the trail is barely more than a foot wide.
 Despite the scary nature, the trail is very beautiful with unending gorgeous views for the entire first 2 miles.
 And, it’s an excellent place to take photos, especially around sunset.

 Lots of gorgeous prickly pear cacti, my personal favorite desert plant, line the first section of the trail

-Along the way you can connect to the short side trails, Tabletop and Bandit, for more stunning views of the rock formations.
+Along the way you can connect to 2 short side trails, Tabletop and Bandit, for more stunning views of the rock formations.
 These are worth the extra effort on cooler days when you have the extra time, although I wouldn’t recommend extending your hike more than necessary during the hot season.
 If you do hike in the summer, set off before sunrise.

 Once you loop around (near the 2 mile mark), the views become a little less exciting, however, there are more trees and a little bit of shade, providing a much needed break from the intense heat.
 The trail gets a bit rocky, so a hiking stick and good shoes comes in handy for this portion of the trail.

 The trail is about 3.5 miles round-trip, although most of the times the main parking lot will be full and you will need to park at the scenic overlook lot.
-From here, you will take the 0.6 mile Sedona view trail to get to the Airport Mesa trail.
+From here, you will take the 0.6 mile Sedona View trail to get to the Airport Mesa trail.
 This trail is downhill at the start and uphill on the way back, which is really tiring after completing a 4 mile hike!
 This means you will be hiking about 4.5 miles in total which really is not fun during the heat of summer!
 Keep in mind that both trails can be unbearably hot during the summer months.
 I would rate the trail as moderate due to the intense heat, distance, and numerous slight inclines along the way.